kimdurante/gis-workshop-waml-template/content/preparingdata.md

 * Ensure that all layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.
 All layers must have a valid filename and valid coordinate metadata (geographic extent).

-* All vector and raster data delivered through GeoServer must include a valid spatial reference system (SRS).
-Use of the Web Mercator projection (EPSG:3857) is not recommended.
+* All vector and raster data delivered through GeoServer must include a valid spatial reference system (SRS). **Use of the Web Mercator projection (EPSG:3857) is not recommended.**

 ### Checking Data Properties

 * You can inspect data properites for one or more layers using ArcGIS, GDAL/OGR, or QGIS.
+Data inspection can include viewing data properties or using the Geography view in a GIS program.

 * [Run this script to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py)